grimme-lab/xtb_docs/source/CENSO_docs/censo_extensive_keywords.rst

 Functionals
 -----------

-For automated input preparation, CENSO will try to determine the type and dispersion correction of the provided functional keyword.
-If the functional is not found within the internal database, CENSO will act like it is provided with a GGA without dispersion correction.
+For automated input preparation, CENSO will try to find the functional in an internal lookup dict.
+This is due to differences in naming between different QM programs.
+If the functional string is not found within this lookup dict, CENSO will not run.

 .. hint::

-   If you want to use a functional unknown to CENSO, you might want to set the func to dummy and use a template file for configuration.
+   If you want to use a functional unknown to CENSO using ORCA, you might want to set the func to dummy and use a template file for configuration.